temporalio/documentation/docs/concept-overview.md

 - [Queries](/docs/concept-queries) - Read-only calls to Workflows that can retrieve function return values and Workflow state.
 - [Task Queues](/docs/concept-task-queues) - A routing mechanism that enables load balancing.

-Each of the language specific SDKs may present these concepts to the developer in a slightly different way, but the idea behind them remains the same.
+Each of the language-specific SDKs may present these concepts to the developer in a slightly different way, but the idea behind them remains the same.
-Select from the list above, or read on to learn more about each of these developer facing concepts and what they mean.
+Select from the list above, or read on to learn more about each of these developer-facing concepts and what they mean.